Kane County Patriots

 In 1984, President Reagan ran for his second term on the slogan: “Are you better off today than you were four years ago?”
 The majority of voters said “yes” and re-elected Reagan, who carried 49 states.

-On the basis of jobs, the economy, investments, more take home pay per family and home ownership, the American people are better off today than they were one year ago!
+On the basis of jobs, the economy, investments, more take home pay per family and home ownership, the American people are better off today than they were two years ago!
 America Rocks!

 Kane County Patriots